 25% of teens drive under the influence of marijuana, alcohol or R/X. (NYOS)

 55% of all crashes where a driver fell asleep involve drivers 25 and under.
 Combining sleepiness with driver inexperience is deadly.
 (NYOS)

 Research shows that the risk of a fatal crash goes up in direct relation to the number of teens in a car.
 The likelihood of teen drivers engaging in risky behavior triples when traveling with multiple passengers.
 (NHTSA)

 5 Ways to Keep Youth Safer on the Road

 The NYOS organized Youth Traffic Safety Month with the hopes that teen would become more involved in planning and teaching events with their peers and schools.
-More information on how this can be done can be found here.
-In the meantime, here are five steps teens can take to try and remain safe on the roads:
+Here are five steps teens can take to try and remain safe on the roads: